chrislovecnm/chrislovecnm.com/resume.md

 Assist in deploying Kubernetes into air-gapped enterprise environments with kops self-hosted assets.
 Implemented capability to re-use security groups, iam profiles, in order to pass security review and PEM testing.
-Utilized heml charts to deploy Cassandra and Datastax enterprise.
+Utilized helm charts to deploy Cassandra and Datastax enterprise.
 Designed and implemented Cassandra containers and stateful sets based on contributed Kuberentes Cassandra examples.
 Implemented POC using weave to create a mesh pod network between two